Accelerated possession claim procedure no longer fit for purpose

 Accelerated Route > Between 4 to 5 weeks before you have a court date.
-If the matter is heavily defended the Learned judge will given direction.
+If the matter is heavily defended the Learned judge will give direction.

 Fixed Date route > No delay as your claim has already been heard.
-If the matter is heavily defended the Learned judge will given direction.
+If the matter is heavily defended the Learned judge will give direction.

 Date 26th of November 2018